Bordeaux Hotels 2026: 47 Real Stays From £40

 Yndo Hotel is the most romantic address in Bordeaux — 12 individually designed rooms in a restored mansion, an intimate spa, and a level of personal service that makes couples feel genuinely looked after rather than processed.
 For a quieter, more residential romance, Hôtel de Sèze on Place Gambetta delivers 18th-century elegance without the busiest streets outside your window.

 For a true once-in-a-lifetime stay, La Grande Maison de Bernard Magrez combines five intimate rooms with a two-Michelin-star restaurant downstairs — book the table when you book the room.
+On a budget, Chambre Aliénor d'Aquitaine offers a small, personal alternative for couples who'd rather have character than facilities.

 Best Bordeaux Hotels for Families